-Article 42-Schooling Area/Warm-Up
+Article 42-Warm Up Area

-A schooling/warm-up area must be provided.
-The schooling/ warm-up area should be near, but not necessarily next to, the competition arena.
+A warm-up area must be provided.
+The warm-up area does not include any practice equipment and should be near, but not necessarily next to, the competition arena.
 It does not have to be enclosed.

-In cases where there is limited space for schooling/warm-up, the number of mounted allowed to warm-up at one time may be restricted by rally organizers.
+In cases where there is limited space for schooling/warm-up.
+The number of mounts allowed to warm-up at one time may be restricted by rally organizers.